aws-neuron/aws-neuron-sdk/docs/getting-started-neuron-rtd.md

 ### Single Neuron-RTD for all Inferntia devices present

 The default configuration sets up a single Neuron-RTD daemon for all present Inferentias in the instance.
 This can be modified if desired by configuring additional Neuron-RTD mappings to each set of Inferentia chips desired.
+More details in TODO